naghsh70/naghsh70.github.io/_posts/2023-07-12-The-associations-of-the-concept-of-Stranger-in-the-Shia-corpus.md

 After scraping the data, I found myself faced with a considerable amount of unclean data, consisting of numbers, URLs, English words, and Persian words interspersed within the text.
-Analyzing this data in its current state was impossible, so I established a set of rules to clean it up.
+Analyzing this data in its current state was impossible, so I established a set of rules to clean it up:

 -First, I prioritized text normalization.
-To achieve this, I utilized the pyArabic library to standardize the Arabic letters and remove the vowels. -Next, I encountered numerous unrelated words and items at the beginning and end of each hadith, which needed to be eliminated.
-I performed this removal process accordingly. -The text was also burdened with conjunctions and repetitive words.
+To achieve this, I utilized the pyArabic library to standardize the Arabic letters and remove the vowels.
+-Next, I encountered numerous unrelated words and items at the beginning and end of each hadith, which needed to be eliminated.
+I performed this removal process accordingly.
+-The text was also burdened with conjunctions and repetitive words.
 Initially, I employed the default Arabic stop words list and then manually supplemented it with additional words.